Sourdough Artisan Bread

 Baking Sourdough Artisan Bread

 Pre-heat the Oven: Put your dutch oven (top and all) into the oven and preheat to 500 degrees.
-Allow the dutch oven to heat for about 30 minutes at 500 degrees before baking your first loaf.
+Allow the dutch oven to heat for about 30 minutes to an hour at 500 degrees before baking your first loaf.
 You are working with very high temperatures and you don’t want to burn yourself, so make sure you have some good hot pads.
 Once preheated for 30 minutes, pull your first loaf out of the refrigerator.
 Remove the plastic wrap (this is easy to do straight out of the refrigerator if the dough is chilled–not easy if the dough warms up) and place a piece of parchment paper on top of the bread dough.
 Flip the dough over so that the dough is now sitting on the parchment paper.
 Take off the bowl/banneton and the kitchen towel.

 Baking: Carefully remove the dutch oven from the 500 degree oven.
 Take the top off and place your bread into the dutch oven (including parchment paper–this helps with the transfer).
 Be very careful not to touch the sides of the dutch oven.
 Put your hot pads back on before you pick up the lid of the dutch oven and place it on top of the bread.
 Put the whole dutch oven back into your oven.
 Lower the temperature to 450 degrees and bake for 25 minutes.
 Once 25 minutes are up, take the top off the dutch oven.
 Ooh and ahh over the beautiful oven spring and continue baking for 20 minutes until the bread is a crackly deep brown.